 Two common options for the user field are

 NONE.
-These will (quite intuitively) apply your access control rule to all or none of the users.
+These will (intuitively) apply your access control rule to all or none of the users.

 The user field also supports negative statements by using the